Mar 14, 2025

 My Boundaries

-For those interested in what my current personal boundaries look like 💗.
-For How to Set Boundaries go HERE :
+Here's an example of what my personal boundaries look like 💗.
+For how to set Boundaries go HERE :

 Boundaries trauma

 Boundaries are very important to me.
-I want to live in a peaceful loving and safe environment, and out of my love of my marriage, out of my love for my husband, out of love for myself, and out of love of my children, these are things I mentally and physically need in order to stay safe and maintain health and stability.
+I need to live in a peaceful loving and safe environment, and out of my love of my marriage, out of my love for my husband, out of love for myself, and out of love of my children, these are things I mentally and physically need in order to stay safe and maintain health and stability:

 Oct 28, 2017